cozodb/cozo/docs/source/setup.rst

 For languages other than Rust, you will need to provide custom bindings, but again for `Python <https://pyo3.rs/>`_ and `NodeJS <https://neon-bindings.com/>`_ this is trivial.

-Note that Cozo, with its underlying RocksDB storage, will always use multiple threads, embedded or not.
+Cozo will always use multiple threads, embedded or not.